-Our 2-Cents-a-Meal Offering for the 2nd Quarter of 2025 will go to Meals on Wheels (MOW) of Anderson.
-MOW delivers a hot, nutritious meal daily to senior and disabled homebound neighbors across Anderson County, but it is so much more than food in a tray.
+Our 2-Cents-a-Meal Offering for the 2nd Quarter of 2026 will go to Meals on Wheels of Anderson.
+MOW delivers a hot, nutritious meal daily to senior and disabled homebound neighbors across Anderson County but is so much more than food in a tray.
 The elderly and homebound recipients we serve are at a much greater risk of social isolation and often, our volunteers are the only people they interact with on any given day.
 This isolation can lead to chronic conditions such as anxiety and depression.
 Our volunteers deliver our recipients their food, but they also greet them, interact with them and make sure they are doing okay.
 This warm, human interaction helps reduce the feeling of isolation and improves their physical and mental health and makes them feel safe and cared for.

-2025 JAR OFFERINGS
+2026 JAR OFFERINGS

 Quiet Fund, Good Neighbor Cupboard, Clean Start, Calvary Home for Children, Anderson Pregnancy Center, The Shalom House, Meals on Wheels, South Main Street Chapter and Mercy Center, Development Center for Exceptional Children, Emergency Soup Kitchen, Family Promise, LOT Project, Safe Harbor, Presbytery Cents Ability, Salvation Army, Haven of Rest